 The status quo thrives on human weakness.

-Bitcoin has taken root in those with courage to stand apart from the crowd and to bear insults accordingly.
+Bitcoin and its ilk have taken root in those with courage to stand apart from the crowd and to bear insults accordingly.
 To be a Bitcoin advocate has required intelligence, understanding, courage and suffering.
 It has required people to make expensive personal choices.

 The status quo, much to the contrary, needs people to conform without question.
-And this is maintained with fear, intimidation and confusion.
+This mere compliance is maintained with fear, intimidation and confusion.
 At one time a Lockean compact may have existed, but those days are long gone.

-As a general proof, consider political campaigns: The argument made by the overwhelming majority of them is simple: Our opponent is horrible; you cannot allow him or her to get into office!
-So vote for me!
-What we see in this is fear keeping the system afloat.
+As a general proof, consider political campaigns: The argument made by the overwhelming majority of them is simple: Our opponent is horrible!
+What we see in that is fear keeping the system afloat.

 The Environments That Matter

-The environments in which human psyches are engaged are the environments in which they are formed.
-Future generations are very literally forged in this way.
+The environments in which human psyches are engaged are the environments in which they form.
+Future generations are forged in precisely this way.

 Forged in the status quo means to be optimized for unquestioning obedience.
-It means to be trained in reverence for authority and against becoming a free-standing person.
+It means to be trained in group conformity and against becoming a free-standing person.
 The status quo would not survive confident, strong and deeply inquiring minds; it requires minds that repeat slogans and turn away from alternatives.

-Forged as a Bitcoiner means to think for yourself and to accept blows for it.
-(Free thinking condemns compliance, after all.)
+Forged as a Bitcoiner means to think for yourself and to accept blows for it when you must.
 Bitcoin requires people to clarify what they believe and muster the courage to stand upon it.

-Someday, perhaps, Bitcoin will become the norm and its virtue-based culture will go the way of the present status quo.
+Someday, perhaps, Bitcoin will become the norm and its virtue-based culture may begin sliding the way of the present status quo.
 That time, however, is not yet.
-At present the existence of Bitcoin requires virtues; without them, it would vanish.
+At present the existence of Bitcoin requires virtues; without them, it would be swallowed by the status quo.

 There’s an old economic dictum that what you reward, you get more of.
 So, do we want more human virtue, or more human weakness?
-If the former, we should work for Bitcoin.
+If the former, we should work for Bitcoin (along with Lightning, FediMint, Monero and some others).
 If the latter, we should work for the status quo.
 These are more or less opposite paths; one bright, one dark.

 Daily life isn’t quite that distinct, of course, but the fundamentals are biased this way all the same.
 Quibbling over details is too often a cover for cowardice.

-And so we can build an environment in which human goodness can thrive, or we can service an environment where human goodness is suppressed.
+And so we can build an environment in which human goodness can thrive, or we can service an environment where human goodness is repressed.
 The choice is ours.

 Paul Rosenberg